andisearch/andisearch.github.io/welcome.md

 Do you like Andi?
-Help out a little bot by upvoting Andi on our [Launch with Y Combinator](https://www.ycombinator.com/launches/JC8-andi-making-search-fun-factual-and-interesting) ^
+Help out a little bot by upvoting Andi on our [Launch with Y Combinator](https://www.ycombinator.com/launches/JC8-andi-making-search-fun-factual-and-interesting) - click the ^ in the top left 🙏 🤗